KetchupOnMyKetchup/ToDoList/README.md

 # Introduction and Welcome

-## THIS PROJECT IS UNDER CONSTRUCTION AS OF FEBRUARY 2018, TARGETED TO BE COMPLETE NEAR THE END OF THE MONTH
+## THIS PROJECT IS UNDER CONSTRUCTION AS OF FEBRUARY 2018, TARGETED TO BE COMPLETE EARLY MARCH 2018

 This is a simple proof of concept to display an Azure App Service website communicating with an API project, which communicates to an Azure SQL back-end.
 The app is a To-Do application based on Microsoft's To-Do List app, but adapted for Azure deploy and to Visual Studio 2017.
 The project's technology stack is C#, Angular JS, and SQL.
 The project was originally forked from a Microsoft documentation page that has now been depreciated.